Trent Mosley

 Strengths

-- **Advanced Route-Running**: For a high school prospect, he demonstrates a nuanced understanding of how to set up defenders and create separation.
-He is crafty with his releases and runs crisp routes, particularly in the short-to-intermediate areas of the field.
-His ability to get open quickly makes him a reliable target.
+- **Advanced Route-Running:** For a high school prospect, he is a technically sound and crafty route-runner.
+He understands how to set up defenders and is quick to create separation at the top of his routes, particularly in the short-to-intermediate areas of the field.
+He shows a particular liking for quick out-routes that get the ball in his hands swiftly.

 Areas to Improve